 “He made me feel extremely uncomfortable and violated,” Mohazab told reporters Tuesday at her attorney’s office in Los Angeles, describing a 2016 consultation.
 “Dr. Tyndall told me to undress from the bottom down, and he stood there watching while I did so.”

 Tyndall was fired in 2017 for inappropriate behavior, according to USC.
-University officials said the school reached a settlement with the doctor and did not report him to law enforcement or state medical authorities at the time.
+University officials said the school reached a settlement with the doctor and did not report him either to law enforcement or state medical authorities at the time.

 The physician does not face any criminal charges.